 The Vision - Jesus: Full Life for ALL

-You can listen to the vision for '500 one by one' here:
+You can listen to the vision here:

 The church is the body of Jesus, we are his people, and he is the one others need to encounter.
 So often in church history we have made the well intentioned mistake of introducing people to an institution, a building or an event rather than the man himself – Jesus.

 What he did by living, dying and rising to life is to make it possible to live reconnected to people, God the Father and the world; life in all its fullness.
 This is the free gift from God that we have discovered and are discovering.

 But there is more.
 This full life is for ALL people.
 Jesus spent his time hanging around with people from every walk of life.
 Jesus’ message and invitation was for everyone and it still is.